FortySource/forty_facets/README.md

-    model 'Movie' # which model to search for text :title   # filter by a generic string entered by the user range :price, name: 'Price' # filter by ranges for decimal fields facet :genre, name: 'Genre' # generate a filter with all values of 'genre' occuring in the result facet :year, name: 'Releaseyear', order: :year # additionally order values in the year field facet :studio, name: 'Studio', order: :name
+    model 'Movie' # which model to search for text :title   # filter by a generic string entered by the user range :price, name: 'Price' # filter by ranges for decimal fields facet :year, name: 'Releaseyear', order: :year # additionally order values in the year field facet :studio, name: 'Studio', order: :name
+    facet :genres, name: 'Genre' # generate a filter with all values of 'genre' occuring in the result

     orders 'Title' => :title,
            'price, cheap first' => "price asc",